Form a Corporation in Pennsylvania

 Selecting your corporation name is an essential step as you move toward incorporation in Pennsylvania.
 It is important that you choose a name that is available according to Pennsylvania Secretary of State records.
 Additionally, there are other statutory requirements you must abide by.
 You cannot choose a name that resembles another company name so closely that it creates deception, and furthermore, you cannot mislead the public in some way with your name.
 Keep in mind that if the name you choose breaks one of these requirements or is already taken, your filing will be rejected.

 You should truly put forth effort when it comes to selecting and developing your company name.
 This is both for your company's own best branding and to comply with state law in Pennsylvania.
-If you'd like assistance with choosing and reserving a name, head to our article entitled, Is My Business Name Available?
-Here, you’ll also get help on how to run name searches by yourself.
+You can conduct your own search for available names, or SunDoc is able to perform name searches or reserve your corporation name for you.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.